 AWFC grants and programs are administered by an all-volunteer Board of Directors, composed of veterinarians, animal welfare scientists and other professionals who have broad experience of animal protection in Canada and in the evaluation of grant requests and project outcomes.

 Over the years, close to 200 projects have received funding from the AWFC.
 These include animal charities’ programs, public lectures on animal welfare, and education and outreach activities for student animal welfare clubs at university and college campuses.
 Our website and facebook page ensure that our Foundation’s activities and funding decisions for past recipients are visible and accessible to everyone.

-There are six program areas that the AWFC has funded in the past:
+There are six program areas that the AWFC funds: